ologio/co3/README.md

 # Overview
-`co3` is a package for file conversion and associated database operations.
-The `CO3` base class provides a standard interface for performing conversions, preparing inserts, and interacting with database schemas that mirror the class hierarchy.

-Simplified description of the operational model:

-**Goal**: interact with a storage medium (database, pickled structure, VSS framework) with a known schema.
+`co3` is a lightweight Python ORM for hierarchical storage management.
+It implements a general type system for defining database components like relations, schemas, engines, etc. Objects inheriting from the `CO3` base class can then define data transformations that connect to database components, and can be automatically collected for coordinated database insertion.

+`co3` attempts to provide a general interface for interacting with a storage media (e.g., database, pickled objects, VSS framework, in-memory key-value stores, etc).
+The following top-level classes capture the bulk of the operational model:

+- **Database**: reference to a storage medium, with an `Accessor` for accessing data, `Manager` for managing database state, and an `Engine` for managing connections and external operations.
-- **Accessor** to provide access to stored items
+- **Accessor**: provides access to stored items in a `Database`, typically via a supported `select` operation over known `Component` types
-- **Composer** to compose common access points (e.g., JOINed tables)
-- **Indexer** to index/cache access queries
-- **Manager** to manage storage state (e.g., supported inserts, database syncs)
+- **Manager**: manages database storage state (e.g., supported inserts or database sync operations)
-- **Collector** to collect data for updating storage state
-- **Database** to collect data for updating storage state
-- **Mapper** to collect data for updating storage state
-- **Component** to collect data for updating storage state
+- **Mapper**: associates `CO3` types with `Schema` components, and provides automatic collection and composition operations for supported items
+- **Collector**: collects data from defined `CO3` type transformations and prepares for `Database` insert operations
+- **Component**: atomic storage groups for databases (i.e., generalized notion of a "relation" in relational algebra).
+- **Indexer**: automatic caching of supported access queries to a `Database`
+- **Schema**: general schema analog for grouping related `Component` sets
+- **Differ**: facilitates set operations on results from selectable resources (e.g., automatic comparison between file data on disk and file rows in a SQL database)
+- **Syncer**: generalized syncing procedure for items between data resources (e.g., syncing new, modified, and deleted files from disk to a SQL database that stores file metadata).

-**CO3** is an abstract base class that makes it easy to integrate this model with object hierarchies that mirror a storage schema.
+The **CO3** an abstract base class then makes it easy to integrate this model with regular Python object hierarchies that can be mapped to a storage schema.

-# Detailed structural breakdown
-There are a few pillars of the CO3 model that meaningfully group up functionality:

-- Database: generic to a Component type, provides basic connection to a database at a specific address/location.
-The explicit Component type makes it easy to hook into appropriately typed functional objects:
-  * Manager: generic to a Component and Database type, provides a supported set of state-modifying operations to a constituent database
-  * Accessor: generic to a Component and Database type, provides a supported set of state inspection operations on a constituent database
-  * Indexer:
-- Mapper: generic to a Component, serves as the fundamental connective component between types in the data representation hierarchy (CO3 subclasses) and database Components.